blckink/partydeck-rs/README.md

 ## Known Issues, Limitations and To-dos

 - AppImages and Flatpaks are not supported yet for native Linux games.
 Handlers can only run regular executables inside folders.
  - "Console-like splitscreen experience" means single-screen and controllers only.
 Multi-monitor support is possible but will require a better understanding of the KWin Scripting API.
-Multiple mice are now supported through evdev or Steam Input trackpads, but Steam Input may create duplicate mouse devices.
+Multiple mice are now supported through evdev or Steam Input trackpads.
+Pointers are automatically locked to their windows when the game launches, so no extra setup is required.
 Support for multiple keyboards is still unimplemented.
 - The launcher is built synchronously, meaning there isn't any visual indicators of progress or loading when things are happening, it will just freeze up.
 This obviously isn't ideal.
 - Controller navigation support in the launcher is super primitive; I'd love to try making a more controller-friendly, Big-Picture-style UI in the future, but have no immediate plans for it.
 - Games using Goldberg might have trouble discovering LAN games from other devices.
 If this happens, you can try adding a firewall rule for port 47584.
 If connecting two Steam Decks through LAN, their hostnames should be changed from the default "steamdeck".